Showing posts with label Quadrinity Process. Show all posts

 Bob Hoffman died in 1997 of liver cancer.

 A spiritual enthusiast chided me.
-She believes that everything in life happens for a reason, and claims that she would never have changed a thing.
-She asked me if I would have made different choices knowing what I do now?
-My answer, “Of course, I’m not a complete idiot.”
-50 years ago my life was falling apart.
-I made choices.
-Of course I have to live with the results of my choices, but to say that I always chose wisely is pure insanity.
-And I will certainly tell the story in hopes that some other kid can perhaps choose a more reasonable path.
+She believes everything happens for a reason and claims she would never have changed a thing.
+She asked me if I would have made different choices knowing what I do now.
+My answer was, “Of course, I’m not a complete idiot.”
+Fifty years ago, my life was falling apart.
+I made choices, and I have to live with the results of my choices but to say that I always choose wisely is pure insanity.
+And I will tell my story in hopes that some other kid can choose a more reasonable path.

 Hoffman’s roots were in the Spiritualist Church—not the hip Science of Mind practice, but the one with trace mediums, seances, and spirit messages.
-Hoffman claimed that the kernel of the Fisher-Hoffman Psychic Therapy, “Negative Love,” was transmitted to him during a visitation one night in 1968 by his spirit guide, Dr. Siegfried Fisher.
+Hoffman claimed that the kernel of the Fischer-Hoffman Psychic Therapy, “Negative Love,” was transmitted to him during a visitation one night in 1968 by his spirit guide, Dr. Siegfried Fischer.

-I phoned Hoffman in the Fall of 1995 or it might have been early in ‘96.
-I had returned from Hawaii where I’d tried to do a lot of self-care after working in a Buddhist AIDS Hospice for six years.
-Hoffman told me that he’s just been diagnosed with liver cancer, and that of course, there had to be some reason that I’d called.
-In Hoffman’s narcissism there was always some great mysterious purpose in events that only he could fathom.
+I phoned Hoffman in the Fall 1995, or it might have been early in ‘96.
+I had returned from Hawaii, where I’d tried to do a lot of self-care after working in a Buddhist AIDS Hospice for six years.
+Hoffman told me that he’d just been diagnosed with liver cancer and that, of course, there had to be some reason that I’d called.
+In Hoffman’s narcissism, there was always some great mysterious purpose in events that only he could fathom.
 I thought the reason might be more mundane.
 I had been with many men who were dying.
-Perhaps I might be of some service, and I easily fell into sitting with him during his doctors’ visits, CT scans, disappointments and grasping for life.
+Perhaps I might be of some service, and I easily fell into sitting with him during his doctors’ visits, CT scans, disappointments, and grasping for life.

-Before he began the very invasive medical treatment, before the disease killed him, Hoffman decided to travel to Brazil where there was a successful Process center.
+Before he began the very invasive medical treatment, before the disease killed him, Hoffman decided to travel to Brazil, where there was a thriving Process center.
 He told me that he had been treated like a guru, flowers strewn in his path, and that pleased him, but the trip ended with a nearly fatal treatment by a famous psychic surgeon.

-I’ll never forget the circumstances of the conversation.
+I’ll never forget the circumstances of that conversation.
 We were in his room at the old Mt.
-Zion Hospital in San Francisco where he was recovering after being flown back from Brazil in an air-ambulance after a near death experience in the Albert Einstein Israelite Hospital in Sao Paulo.
-He’d seen a psychic surgeon, known as Dr. Fritz, who had operated on him with a kitchen knife, and nicked his liver, causing bleeding, infection and hospitalization.
-Luckily he’d just received the deposit from the new US owners of the sale of his intellectual property because the $50,000 for the air ambulance had to be paid in cash in advance.
+Zion Hospital in San Francisco, where he was recovering after being flown back from Brazil in an air ambulance after a near-death experience in the Albert Einstein Israelite Hospital in Sao Paulo.
+He’d seen a psychic surgeon known as Dr. Fritz, who had operated on him with a kitchen knife and nicked his liver, causing bleeding, infection, and hospitalization.
+Luckily, he’d just received the deposit from the new US owners for the sale of his intellectual property because the $50,000 for the air ambulance had to be paid in cash in advance.
 Another fortunate quirk of fate, but this act of the telenovela came at a steep price, and he was a man who was always very interested in money.

 It was surreal.
-A man who’d built a career around an otherworldly visit from a dead psychiatrist would of course be nearly killed by an unlicensed, untrained man channeling a dead surgeon performing a barbaric medical procedure in a kitchen in a Brazilian suburb.
-I am certain it wasn’t a sterile operating room.
+A man who’d built a career around an otherworldly visit from a dead psychiatrist would, of course, be nearly killed by an unlicensed, untrained man channeling a dead surgeon performing a barbaric medical procedure in a kitchen in a Brazilian suburb.
+I am sure it wasn’t a sterile operating room.

 The denouement of the telenovela continued to unfold.
-Visits to several oncologists, encouraging promises of cure, a liver resection coupled with an extremely difficult and painful recovery, a very brief remission, and then a steep, rapid decline.
+Visits to several oncologists, encouraging promises of a cure, a liver resection coupled with a tough and painful recovery, a very brief remission, and then a steep, rapid decline.

 I did not stay till the end.
-I saw parts of his personality that were simply ordinary which I will talk about.
-They are both part of the story of his Process as well as my story, my involvement and my transference.
+I saw parts of Hoffman’s personality that were simply ordinary, which I will talk about.
+They are both part of the story of his Process and my story, my involvement, and my transference.

-Food didn’t have to be kosher, it had to look kosher.
-I called a rabbi to see what I could prepare that he could eat, but the sandwich was refused because vegetable spread looked like dairy.
-Then there was the saga of finding a hospital bed that had never held a dying person.
+Food didn’t have to be kosher; it had to look kosher.
+I called a rabbi to see what I could prepare that he could eat, but he refused the sandwich because the vegetable spread looked like dairy.
+Then, there was the saga of finding a hospital bed that had never held a dying person.
 It would have jinxed his recovery.

-Hope was dashed.
-None were immune to his anger when death finally had to be faced as inevitable.
+When all hope was dashed, none were immune to his anger when death finally had to be faced as inevitable.

 I tried to be his personal assistant.
 I set up meetings with the people who meant something to Hoffman, including people with whom he had unfinished business.
-I had hoped that Hoffman might be able to repair some of his messier relationships and, in the terms of his personal belief system, be able to move on.
-As I waded through the wreckage with him, he received—there is no other word of it—people he’d trained as teachers, people who’d helped him, other people to whom he owed a debt, people who were vying to make some money from his notoriety, There were people who chose to remain angry and resented my calls.
+I hoped that Hoffman could repair some of his messier relationships and, in terms of his idiosyncratic belief system, move on.
+As I waded through the wreckage with him, he received—there is no other word for it—people he’d trained as teachers, people who’d helped him, different people to whom he owed a debt, people who were vying to make some money from his notoriety, There were people who chose to remain angry and resented my calls.
 In all fairness, there were also many people whom he’d helped.
 Naranjo and Schaffer visited several times.

 I was personally very distressed that he would not reconcile with his son.
 I didn’t see this at the time as part and parcel of my own transference, but it was.
-Whatever outcome between Hoffman and Michael was their affair, but it was this experience that eventually led me to finally reconcile with my own father before he died.
+Whatever outcome between Hoffman and Michael was their affair, it was this experience that eventually led me to reconcile with my own father before he died at 101 years old.

 As I said, I didn't stay until the end.
-But I did return to visit once a few days before he died.
-He was in a great deal of pain, and, from what I could discern, not at peace.
-I have no idea if the seven stages of the dying process described by Elisabeth Kübler-Ross are even close to what really occurs.
-I hope that if they do reflect a real passage that Hoffman was able to move beyond depression and anger to some degree of acceptance.
+But I did return to visit once a few days before Hoffman died.
+He was in a great deal of pain and, from what I could discern, not at peace.
+I have no idea if the seven stages of the dying process described by Elisabeth Kübler-Ross are even close to what occurs.
+I hope that if they do reflect a natural passage, Hoffman was able to move beyond depression and anger to some degree of acceptance.

 #GayMeToo

 There is no silver lining in the story of my abuse.
 Trying to write about it also presents a dilemma.
-I feel blocked because honesty obligates me to disclose too much about what I consider personal failures.
-I cannot write from the position of a life that didn’t turn out even though opportunities and possibilities were certainly closed off to me by the repercussions of my abuse.
-I can say with certainty that my life is not what my parents nor I envisioned for myself, but it has been my own life, and I am responsible for my choices.
+I feel blocked because honesty obligates me to disclose too much about personal failures.
+I cannot write from the position of a life that didn’t turn out, even though opportunities and possibilities were indeed closed off to me by the repercussions of my abuse.
+I can say with certainty that my life is not what my parents or I envisioned for myself, but it has been my own life, and I am responsible for my choices.

-I also knew and worked with one of the Zen teachers plus several students who became entangled in the scandals that engulfed several important Zen Centers, creating havoc as well as landing a serious blow to personal practice.
-Three decades ago when I learned that a high Tibetan Buddhist teacher, an American, Osel Tenzin, had recklessly infected a teenage boy with HIV, I’d been enraged.
-My own teacher, Issan Dorsey, used his own dying and death from the same disease to teach his students about what matters in life.
+I also knew and worked with one of the Zen teachers plus several students who became entangled in the scandals that engulfed several important Zen Centers, creating havoc and landing a severe blow to personal practice.
+Three decades ago, when I learned that a high Tibetan Buddhist teacher, an American, Osel Tenzin, had recklessly infected a teenage boy with HIV, I was enraged.
+My teacher, Issan Dorsey, used his dying and death from the same disease to teach his students about what matters in life.

 The places, circumstances, and people we encounter when our highest aspirations meet our basic human instincts are supposed to be fruitful for our practice.
 This practice also demands the highest level of care by everyone involved.
-When eastern practices were first introduced into the West among more than just a few idiosyncratic, curious, and restless seekers, it was a heady time.
+It was a heady time when Eastern practices were first introduced into the West among more than just a few idiosyncratic, curious, and restless seekers.
 We were creating something new, and mistakes were inevitable.
 Our enthusiasm left lapses in judgment and huge gaps.
-We were seeking experiences that we’d heard about in legend, but when we read the actual guidebooks, we couldn’t make out the contours of the landscape or the tricky curves on the road.
-As one friend said, “Looking back, it seems to me that we were all guinea pigs in some often reckless experimentation.”
+We were seeking experiences we’d heard about in legend, but when we read the guidebooks, we couldn’t make out the contours of the landscape or the tricky curves on the road.
+One friend said, “Looking back, it seems to me that we were all guinea pigs in some often reckless experimentation.”

 We applaud the women who have come forward.
 Sexual abuse is also widespread in the gay community, but far fewer queer and bi men have come forward.
 The added stigma of identifying as queer probably played a significant role.
 It certainly played a part in my own silence.
-But I think that there has been far less attention and understanding of the damage that the victims suffered.
+But I think there has been far less attention and understanding of the insult to their victims.
 There’s still something missing in reporting the #MeTooMovement—stories of the victims.

 Staying silent is not the answer to anything, and perhaps it’s even “enabling” to borrow a term from addiction therapy.
 I learned an enormous amount about the effects of sexual abuse because I experienced them.